By Harold C. Urschel III, MD, MMA, Enterhealth Chief Medical Strategist

 The U.S. Centers for Disease Control and Prevention (CDC) estimates that smoking costs American companies approximately $300 billion in health expenses and lost productivity.
 This means that, on average, smokers cost their employers nearly $6,000 a year more than staff who don’t smoke, according to a recent study in the journal Tobacco Control.

-Many studies have shown that smokers cost the healthcare system more and that they cost health insurers more.
-Because many companies self-insure – meaning they pay for healthcare costs even if a health insurance company manages the benefits for them – that means smokers cost their employers more.
+When it comes to direct costs, many studies have shown that smokers cost the healthcare system and health insurers more.
+And because many companies self-insure – meaning they pay for healthcare costs even if a health insurance company manages the benefits for them – that means smokers cost employers more in the long run than non-smokers.
+For an employer, insuring someone who smokes costs $2,000 more every year than compared tp a non-smoker, and a typical smoker will rack up an additional $16,000 in lifetime medical bills.

-What is really surprising to most is just how much less productive smokers can be.
-While almost all employees are unproductive some of the time and in one way or another, research shows that smoking negatively impacts productivity separately and apart from lost work time due to smoking breaks and absenteeism.
+Another cost to employers from smoking employees is ‘presenteeism’— lower on-the-job productivity that results from nicotine addiction.
+While almost all employees are unproductive some of the time in one way or another, research shows that cigarette smoking negatively impacts productivity separately and apart from lost work time due to things like taking smoking breaks and other forms of absenteeism while they’re technically on the clock.

 The Easiest Addiction to Treat

 Getting smokers to quit may not be as daunting a task as it seems when looking at the numbers.
-Studies have shown that as smokers have more opportunities and more resources to quit, they are much more likely to utilize these resources to kick the habit.
+Studies have shown that as smokers are presented with more opportunities and resources to help them quit, they are much more likely to utilize these resources to kick the habit.

 Now, in an effort to extend their reach beyond just patients who come for drug and alcohol addiction treatment services, Enterhealth is also offering these services to individuals and, importantly, companies that want to give employees an extra resource to help them finally kick the habit.